 61 miles, approximately 1 hour 21 minutes

 Travel east on Route 33 out of Harrisonburg to Massanutten Resort, a four-season resort just west of Shenandoah National Park.
-During the summer months, the resort offers mountain biking trails of every difficulty level, hiking trails that lead to gorgeous summit views, zip lines and canopy tours with treetop bridges and hanging vines to swing through the woods, a massive arcade, and an indoor/outdoor water park with twisting water slides (temporarily closed due to COVID-19).
+During the summer months, the resort offers mountain biking trails of every difficulty level, hiking trails that lead to gorgeous summit views, zip lines and canopy tours with treetop bridges and hanging vines to swing through the woods, a massive arcade, and an indoor/outdoor water park with twisting water slides.
 There are two 18-hole golf courses within the resort grounds, and you’ll spot lots of local wildlife at practically every hole, such as deer and groundhog.
 In both the summer and the winter, the tubing park is open, providing an outdoor adventure option that is fun for all ages.

 Continue east on Route 33 and, to explore Shenandoah National Park, take a detour to the Swift Run Gap entrance of the park and set out on the iconic Skyline Drive.
 It costs $30 per vehicle to get into the park, but you can purchase an annual pass for just $55.
 If you drive north, stop and hike the South River Falls Trail, an 8.5-mile circuit that leads to waterfalls.
 Another hiking option is Bearfence Mountain, a moderate one-mile hike with a rock scramble that ends with 360-degree views of the park.